cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 I want to refine my search.
 Now I can try the **adjacent operator**.
-The adjacent operator tells the database to only return documents where the terms appear within a set amount of space between each other.
+The adjacent operator tells the database to only return documents where the query terms appear within a set amount of space between each other.
 The assumption is that the closer any terms are to each other, the more likely the document will be about those terms.
-Thus, if I replace the **and** operator with the **adj5** operator, I ask *Factiva* to return documents where the term *open source* is within five words with the term *Google*:
+Thus, if I replace the **and** operator with the **adj5** operator, I ask *Factiva* to return documents where the term *open source* is within five words of the term *Google*:

 ```
 "open source" adj5 google